Watco: History

 On December 15, 2010, Kinder Morgan Energy Partners, announced an agreement whereby it would invest up to $150 million over the next year in Watco in exchange for a preferred equity position in the company.
 Kinder Morgan made an initial $50 million preferred shares investment on January 3, 2011.
 Additional $50 million equity investment completed in December 2011.
 Kinder Morgan will receive 3.25% quarterly distribution on the equity investment.
 Kinder Morgan is a leading pipeline transportation and energy storage company in North America.
 The transaction provides capital to Watco for further expansion of specific projects and offers Kinder Morgan the opportunity to share in the subsequent growth.

 In April 2011, Watco began operating the Autauga Northern Railroad, between Maplesville and Autauga Creek, Alabama, the third short line in Alabama operated by Watco.

 On December 28, 2011, Watco began operations of the Swan Ranch Railroad in the Swan Ranch Industrial Park in Cheyenne, Wyoming.
 On January 1, 2012, Watco gained majority ownership of the Wisconsin & Southern Railroad, a regional railroad in Wisconsin, and on February 1, 2012, took over operations of the Birmingham Southern Railroad.

 On June 4, 2014, Watco and The Greenbrier Companies announced that it would create an equally owned joint venture, GBW Railcar Services, providing railcar repair services.
 This joint venture was dissolved in August 2018.

 In July 2018, Dan Smith was named Watco's new CEO.

 On March 30, 2021, Watco and Canadian National subsidiary Wisconsin Central reached a deal whereby WCL would sell roughly 900 miles of non-core rail lines located in Michigan, Wisconsin, and Ontario to Watco.

-In August 2021, Watco lost the contract to operate grain trains for CBH Group to Aurizon.